-- 1. The vent must be installed with a slight upward slope of not more than 1/4 inch per foot of horizontal run to the vent terminal. - 2.
-The entire vent must be double wall or insulated through its length.
+- 1. The vent must be installed with a condensate drain located in proximity to the heater as directed by the vent manufacturer. - 2.
+The vent must be installed with a slight upward slope of not more than 1/4 inch per foot of horizontal run to the vent terminal. - 3.
+The vent must be insulated through the length of the horizontal run.